MillaBasset/MillaBasset/README.md

 - Freedom Planet (and any other GalaxyTrail game)
 - Anything on the Nintendo Switch

-Contact me at TS3#7746 on Discord.
+Contact me at TS3#7746 on Discord, or at my business e-mail: ts3.business@gmail.com.

 ## Cambridge